 Options for telehealth and remote doctor visits have never been more popular.
 To meet the demand, many lab tests now have comparable analogs available to consumers.
 This includes at-home A1C tests, which can be just as accurate as lab tests prescribed by your doctor.

 While many are available at your pharmacy, some are only available to purchase online.
-Most are affordable, but costs can stack up with frequent testing because some insurance plans don’t cover home tests.
+Most are affordable, but costs can stack up with frequent testing if your insurance plan doesn’t cover home tests.

-Lab tests are some of the most common ways to get A1C results.
-There’s the traditional route, with tests prescribed by a doctor, and there’s also on-demand lab tests.
-Wherever you choose to get them, it’s a good idea to go over the results with a dietitian or doctor who knows your medical history.
-This way they can discuss potential complications with your unique physiology in mind.
-Also, remember, since A1C is dependent on the life span of your red blood cells, any related blood disorders affecting you may skew your results.
+Wherever you choose to get them, it may be a good idea to go over the results with a dietitian or doctor who knows your medical history.
+This way, they can advise you with your unique physiology in mind.

 Your blood sugar levels can significantly impact how your body feels and functions.
 That’s why stable blood glucose levels can be an important factor in supporting overall wellbeing.